-Gardening, music, old houses, and old wines are her main interests and her husband shares all of them except the gardening.
+Gardening, music, old buildings, and old wines are her main interests and her husband shares all of them except the gardening.
 She joined LDA in 2007 and became chair in 2009.

 Following a maths degree, John fell quite naturally into computer science though he spent a lot of time sailing, rock climbing, playing squash and participating in many other adventure sports.
 In 2001 he developed a debilitating headache for which no specialist could find a reason or a treatment despite scans and tests.
 3 years later he was prescribed antibiotics for a gum infection and his headaches, fatigue and other symptoms became markedly better.
 Typing “antibiotics cures headaches” into Google he discovered Lyme disease.
 Off work for a long period, John has been treated with several long courses of antibiotics.
 He relapsed between them initially but now considers himself cured and is back to full time work and full time sailing.

-John joined LDA in 2005 and has managed the web site and conference booking system ever since.
+John joined LDA as a trustee in 2005 and has managed the web site, conference booking system and other IT tools ever since.